Home » Uncategorized » The Best Ways to Naturally Dye Easter Eggs

 2. Vegetable-Based Dyes

-With the vegetables you’d typically throw in a salad, you can infuse your Easter eggs with a range of colors.
-Organic vegetables straight from a garden are easy to pick up at your local grocery store and OK for children to toy with when you naturally dye Easter eggs.
-Draw the tint from common produce like cabbage, onions, beets, spinach and carrots with the help of a little vinegar.
+You can infuse your Easter eggs with various colors by using the vegetables you’d typically throw in a salad.
+Vegetables from a garden or your local grocery store are fun to play with when you naturally dye Easter eggs.
+With a little vinegar, you can draw the tint from common produce like cabbage, onions, beets, spinach, and carrots.
 Check out these vegetable suggestions.

 • Red and pink: beets